Notavatarkorra/notavatarkorra.github.io/Reflection paper 1.md

 b to c trying to find the community and be apart of it, news, shows anything that gets them in front

 continuously learning about how to make it better for the client

+start small, she thought she was going to do a salon, she started with nail polish and the community helped her grow